tdwg/website/content/pages/standards/ncd/index.md

 **Status note:**  _NCD is a draft standard that was develop more than a decade ago and submitted for ratification in 2008.
 Personnel changes in several critical roles caused the ratification process to stall, so the specification has remained as a draft since then.
 The [NCD Interest Group](https://github.com/tdwg/ncd) was reestablished in 2016 and has begun to re-work the draft specification with the ultimate aim of getting it ratified as a TDWG standard._

-_The draft standard consists of two parts, a normative document that specifies classes, attributes, and their definitions.
-The second part explains the rationale for the design and composition.
-The text below was taken from the Summary of the non-normative document._
+_The last version of the draft standard, [NCD-v090](https://github.com/tdwg/ncd/tree/master/NCD-v090_TDWG) consists of two parts, a normative document, which specifies classes, attributes, and their definitions, and a second part, which explains the rationale for the design and composition.
+The text below was taken from the Summary of the non-normative part._

 -----